Polaron: Theory

 The energy spectrum of an electron moving in a periodical potential of a rigid crystal lattice is called the Bloch spectrum, which consists of allowed bands and forbidden bands.
 An electron with energy inside an allowed band moves as a free electron but has an effective mass that differs from the electron mass in vacuum.
 However, a crystal lattice is deformable and displacements of atoms (ions) from their equilibrium positions are described in terms of phonons.
 Electrons interact with these displacements, and this interaction is known as electron-phonon coupling.
 One possible scenario was proposed in the seminal 1933 paper by Lev Landau, which includes the production of a lattice defect such as an F-center and a trapping of the electron by this defect.
 A different scenario was proposed by Solomon Pekar that envisions dressing the electron with lattice polarization (a cloud of virtual polar phonons).
 Such an electron with the accompanying deformation moves freely across the crystal, but with increased effective mass.
 Pekar coined for this charge carrier the term polaron.

 Landau and Pekar constructed the basis of polaron theory.
 A charge placed in a polarizable medium will be screened.
 Dielectric theory describes the phenomenon by the induction of a polarization around the charge carrier.
 The induced polarization will follow the charge carrier when it is moving through the medium.
 The carrier together with the induced polarization is considered as one entity, which is called a polaron (see Fig. 1).

 While polaron theory was originally developed for electrons, there is no fundamental reason why it could not be any other charged particle interacting with phonons.
 Indeed, other charged particles such as (electron) holes and ions generally follow the polaron theory.
-For example, the proton polaron was identified experimentally in 2017 and on ceramic electrolytes after its existence was hypothesized.
+For example, the proton polaron was identified experimentally in 2017 and on ceramic electrolytes after its existence was hypothesized by A.L.
+Samgin.

 Fig. 1: Artist view of a polaron.
 A conduction electron in an ionic crystal or a polar semiconductor repels the negative ions and attracts the positive ions.
 A self-induced potential arises, which acts back on the electron and modifies its physical properties.